 Provided by U.S. Attorney General

-The case was investigated by the U.S. Department of Education.
-Assistant U.S. Attorney Paulina Jacobo was in charge of the prosecution.
+The case was investigated by the Internal Revenue Service Criminal Investigation and prosecuted by Assistant U.S. Attorney Paulina Jacobo.